 Fax: +44 (0) 114 275 5364

 Amaka’s main research interest lies in the imaging of suspected child abuse and skeletal dysplasias and in methods of determining which children have fragile bones prone to fracture and which do not.
 More specifically, she is concentrating on the optimisation of current techniques and development of novel methods of distinguishing brittle from normal bones, in understanding the mechanisms of accidental injury in infants and young children and in improving the detection and dating of the subtle fractures seen in abuse.
-Other areas of research relate to optimising the diagnosis of vertebral fractures in children and developing an MRI-based scoring system for juvenile dermatomyositis.
+Other areas of research relate to optimising the diagnosis of vertebral fractures and investigating the role of artificial intelligence in detecting musculoskeletal pathology in children.

-Amaka is currently vice-chair of Sheffield Local Research Ethics Committee, Chair of the Skeletal Dysplasia Group for Teaching and Research, Chair of the European Society of Paediatric Radiologists’ Child Abuse Taskforce and Publications Committees and was the Royal College of Radiology 2013 Roentgen Professor – being the first female and first paediatric radiologist to receive this award.
+Amaka is currently Faculty Director for Wellbeing, Equality, Diversity and Inclusion, Chair of the University of Sheffield BAME Staff Network, Chair of the Skeletal Dysplasia Group for Teaching and Research, Chair of the European Society of Paediatric Radiologists’ Child Abuse Taskforce and Publications Committees and was the Royal College of Radiology 2013 Roentgen Professor – being the first female and first paediatric radiologist to receive this award.